Skip to main content Go to homepage

 Get in touch.

 LIFE intends to transform the area into a mixed-use development with co-living, condominiums, rental apartments and ancillary facilities such as offices, shops, restaurants and studios.
-A sustainable integration of the non-profit organisation Moktamee, also known as ‘the creative hub of the Kempen’, is currently under investigation in consultation with the city of Herentals.
-Moktamee is already present on the site.

 The aim of the reconstruction is to preserve and improve the site’s diverse and valuable patrimony while honouring its rich history.